Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Experiment Results

-Fig. \ref{fig:2} additionally compares various context-aware multi-armed bandit methods (batch size as context) and the basic ADA-BINGREEDY approach.
-Our method consistently achieves optimal performance across different QPS levels because LinUCB and linearTS assume linear relationships between rewards and contexts, which don't hold for LLM speculative serving scenarios.
+We conduct ablation experiments on 7B model.
+Figure~\ref{fig:2} additionally compares epsilon-greedy, context-aware multi-armed bandit methods (with batch size as context), and the ADA-BINGREEDY baseline.
+Our method consistently achieves optimal performance across different request rate levels.
+LinUCB assumes linear relationships between rewards and contexts, which don't hold for LLM speculative serving scenarios.
 Throughput depends not only on hardware but also on acceptance rates and model types, making linear models unsuitable for this complex scenario.